-ADA digital accessibility lawsuits are on pace to exceed 4,975 filings in 2025 — a 20% jump from the year before (UsableNet, 2025).
-Meanwhile, the European Accessibility Act started enforcement in June 2025 with fines reaching EUR 500,000 per violation (Fieldfisher, 2025).
+More than 5,000 ADA digital accessibility lawsuits were filed in 2025, up from over 4,000 the year before (UsableNet, 2026).
+Meanwhile, the European Accessibility Act started enforcement in June 2025, with fines reaching up to EUR 1,000,000 in some member states (Fieldfisher, 2025).
 The regulatory window for treating accessibility as optional has closed.

-Yet most developers still face the same three bad choices: enterprise tools that start at five figures, credit-based APIs with unpredictable costs, or building and maintaining their own Playwright + axe-core infrastructure.
-This post explains why API-based scanning solves that problem, what automated testing actually catches, and what the legal landscape looks like heading into 2026.
+Yet most developers still face the same three bad choices: enterprise tools that start at five figures, credit-based APIs with unpredictable costs, or building and maintaining their own Playwright + axe-core infrastructure. a11yFlow is our answer to that.
+This post covers what it does, how the API works, and what is on the roadmap.

 If you're weighing options, see our guide to comparing accessibility testing tools.